Characters and transfer maps via categorified traces: Introduction

 \subsection{Conventions}

-We work in the context of $\infty$-categories, as largely developed by Lurie in \cite{htt} and \cite{HA}.
+We work in the context of $\infty$-categories, defined as quasicategories, and will generally follow Lurie's conventions from \cite{htt} and \cite{HA}.
 In particular, all categorical notions appearing here, such as (co)limits and adjoints, are meant to be interpreted in the $\infty$-categorical sense.
-For $(\infty,n)$-categories, we follow \cite{HSS} and work in the setting of Barwick's $n$-fold complete Segal spaces \cite{barwick2021unicity}. \begin{itemize} \item We denote mapping spaces in an $\infty$-category $\cC$ by $\Map_{\cC}(-,-)$ or just by $\Map(-,-)$ if $\cC$ is clear from context.
+For $(\infty,n)$-categories, we follow \cite{HSS} and work in the setting of Barwick's $n$-fold complete Segal spaces \cite{barwick2021unicity}.\footnote{For $n = 1$, recall that complete Segal spaces are a model for $\infty$-categories, see \cite{JoyalTierney,HebestreitSteinebrunner}.} \begin{enumerate} \item We denote mapping spaces in an $\infty$-category $\cC$ by $\Map_{\cC}(-,-)$ or just by $\Map(-,-)$ if $\cC$ is clear from context.
 The notation $\Fun(-,-)$ is used for functor $\infty$-categories and $\FunL$ for the full subcategory of $\Fun$ spanned by colimit-preserving functors; \item We write $\Hom_{\cE}(-,-)$ for the mapping $\infty$-category in an $(\infty,2)$-category $\cE$; \item We let $\Spc$, $\Sp$, $\Cat_\infty$, $\widehat{\Cat}_\infty$ and $\PrL$ denote, respectively, the $\infty$-category of spaces, of spectra, of small $\infty$-categories, of possibly large $\infty$-categories and of presentable $\infty$-categories; \item We denote by $(-)^\simeq\colon \Cat_\infty\to \Spc$ the maximal subgroupoid functor.
-For an $(\infty,n)$-category $\cE$, we let $\iota_k\cE$ denote its maximal sub-$(\infty,k)$-category; in particular, $\iota_0$ and $(-)^\simeq$ agree when restricted to $(\infty,1)$-categories; \item Restriction along a functor $f$ is denoted by $f^*$, and left and right Kan extensions along $f$ are denoted by $f_!$ and $f_*$ respectively; \item For a space $A$, we abuse notation and denote by $A$ also the unique map $A\to \pt$, so that for example the functor $A_!\colon \cC^A \to \cC$ denotes $\colim_A$; \item For an object $X\in \cC$, we will denote by $X[A]$ the object $A_!A^*X$, i.e.\ the $A$-indexed colimit of the constant diagram $X$; \item Equivalences are denoted by the symbol $\simeq$; \item Given a symmetric monoidal $\infty$-category $\cC$, we denote its monoidal unit by $\one_\cC$, or by $\one$ if there is no ambiguity.
+For an $(\infty,n)$-category $\cE$, we let $\iota_k\cE$ denote its maximal sub-$(\infty,k)$-category; in particular, $\iota_0$ and $(-)^\simeq$ agree when restricted to $(\infty,1)$-categories; \item Restriction along a functor $f$ is denoted by $f^*$, and left and right Kan extensions along $f$ are denoted by $f_!$ and $f_*$ respectively; \item For a space $A$, we abuse notation and denote by $A$ also the unique map $A\to \pt$, so that for example the functor $A_!\colon \cC^A \to \cC$ denotes $\colim_A$; \item For an object $X\in \cC$, we will denote by $X[A]$ the object $A_!A^*X$, i.e.\ the $A$-indexed colimit of the constant diagram $X$; \item Equivalences are denoted by the symbol $\simeq$; \item For an $\infty$-category $\Cc$ with finite products, a \textit{commutative monoid} in $\Cc$ is a functor $M\colon \Fin_* \to \Cc$ satisfying the Segal condition $M(n_+) \iso M(1_+)^n$. \item We define a \textit{symmetric monoidal $\infty$-category} as a commutative monoid in $\Cat_{\infty}$; by \cite[Remark~2.4.2.6]{HA} this agrees with Lurie's definition.
+More generally, we define a \textit{symmetric monoidal $(\infty,n)$-category} as a commutative monoid in $\Cat_{(\infty,n)}$. \item Given a symmetric monoidal $\infty$-category $\cC$, we denote its monoidal unit by $\one_\cC$, or by $\one$ if there is no ambiguity.
 We occasionally use $\one_\cD$ to denote the pointing of an $\EE_0$-monoidal category.
-We write $\pt$ for terminal objects when they exist; \item We typically denote tensor products in (symmetric) monoidal $\infty$-categories by $\otimes$ if there is no ambiguity; \item We write $\Alg(\cC)$, $\CAlg(\cC)$ and $\Alg_n(\cC)$ for the $\infty$-categories of algebras, resp.\ commutative algebras, resp.\ $\EE_n$-algebras in a symmetric monoidal $\infty$-category $\cC$; \item We write $\RMod_R(\cC)$ and $\LMod_R(\cC)$ for the $\infty$-categories of right resp.\ left modules over an algebra object $R$ in $\cC$.
-When $R$ is a commutative algebra, we write $\Mod_R(\cC)$. \end{itemize}
+We write $\pt$ for terminal objects when they exist; \item We typically denote tensor products in (symmetric) monoidal $\infty$-categories by $\otimes$ if there is no ambiguity; \item We write $\Alg(\cC)$, $\CAlg(\cC)$ and $\Alg_n(\cC)$ for the $\infty$-categories of algebras, resp.\ commutative algebras, resp.\ $\EE_n$-algebras in a symmetric monoidal $\infty$-category $\cC$.
+Note that a commutative monoid in an $\infty$-category $\Cc$ with finite products is the same as a commutative algebra in the cartesian monoidal structure on $\Cc$, see \cite[Proposition~2.4.2.5]{HA}. \item We write $\RMod_R(\cC)$ and $\LMod_R(\cC)$ for the $\infty$-categories of right resp.\ left modules over an algebra object $R$ in $\cC$.
+When $R$ is a commutative algebra, we write $\Mod_R(\cC)$. \end{enumerate}